The Screen Industry Workers Act 2022 (SIWA) came into legal force and effect at the end of December 2022.

 2022

 March 2022 Minister for Workplace Relations and Safety Hon Michael Wood indicated that the Bill would proceed to Second Reading in the second half of 2022.
 The second reading was completed in September.
-The SIWB came into effect in December 2022.
-It is now the SIWA.
+The third and final reading of the SIWB occurred around October.